Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Military Leave of Absence

 Employees who are members of the National Guard or the reserves of the U.S. Armed Forces are entitled to a military leave of absence from a position with any public or private employer in response to state or federal military orders.
-Employees must give reasonable notice, if reasonable under the military circumstances, of the anticipated absence for duty and, if requested by the employer, provide a confirmation of the anticipated military duty and satisfactory completion of the same.
+The military member must give reasonable notice, if reasonable under the military circumstances, of the anticipated absence for duty and, if requested by the employer, provide a confirmation of the anticipated military duty and satisfactory completion of the same.
 Employees who take such leave are entitled to reinstatement to the same pay, seniority, benefits, and status on their return if still qualified to perform the duties of their position.
 Me.
 Rev. Stat. tit.
 26, § 811.

 Family Military Leave